BachSebastian11/Lenovo-M910q-Hackintosh/README.md

 # Lenovo-M910q/710q-Hackintosh
-OpenCore 0.7.9 compatible with macOS Monterey for Lenovo ThinkCentre M910q/710q
+OpenCore EFI compatible with macOS Bigsur/Monterey for Lenovo ThinkCentre M910q/710q
-Mine unit is come with a Xeon 2176M, but should works with any M910q/710q platform with modified BIOS to support 8th gen CPUs
+My unit is equiped with a Xeon 2176M, but should works with any M910q/710q device with modified BIOS to support 8th gen CPUs
 ![image](https://github.com/nvt194/Lenovo-M910q-Hackintosh/blob/main/Screenshots/about.png?raw=true)

 ### System Specs :